“I was referred to Centrepoint in June last year after my mum made me homeless.”

 “To other young people in similar situations I would say keep going.
 Sometimes you can’t imagine things will get better, but they will.
 Keep trying and keep working with people who can help.
 Keep going.
 It’s just the brain saying that things won’t change, but things will change.
 You just have to work at it.”

 Adam still struggles with his mental health and continues to receive support from Centrepoint.
-He also engages with the arts programmes that Centrepoint run in Manchester.
+He also engages with the arts programmes that Centrepoint run.
 He hopes to return to university and eventually become a Parkinson's nurse.

 *names have been changed